CSS Tennessee (1863): Design, description and construction

 (Joseph Pierce, referred to above, was Acting Naval Constructor in the Mobile area.)

-Tennessee became flagship of Admiral Buchanan, and served gallantly in action in the Battle of Mobile Bay on August 5, 1864.
+Tennessee became flagship of Admiral Buchanan, and served in action in the Battle of Mobile Bay on August 5, 1864.
 On that morning Tennessee and wooden gunboats CSS Gaines, CSS Morgan, and CSS Selma, steamed into combat against Admiral David G. Farragut's powerful fleet of four ironclad monitors and 14 wooden steamers.
 Unable to ram the Union ships because of their superior speed, Tennessee delivered a vigorous fire on the Federals at close range.
 The Confederate gunboats were sunk or dispersed.
 Farragut's fleet steamed up into the bay and anchored.
 Buchanan might have held Tennessee under the fort's protection but steamed after the Federal fleet and engaged despite overwhelming odds.
 The ram became the target for the entire Union fleet.
 Tennessee was rammed by several ships, and her vulnerable steering chains (which, oddly, lay in exposed trenches on the after deck) were carried away by the heavy gunfire.
 Unable to maneuver, Tennessee was battered repeatedly by heavy solid shot from her adversaries.
 With two of her men killed, Admiral Buchanan and eight others wounded, and increasingly severe damage being inflicted on her, Tennessee was forced to surrender.